ActiveBrainAtlas2/neuroglancer/src/neuroglancer/datasource/precomputed/sharded.md

 storage systems that have a high per-file overhead, as is common in many distributed storage systems.
 The "sharded" format avoids that problem by combining all "chunks" into a fixed number of larger "shard" files.
 There are several downsides to the sharded format, however:
-- It requires greater complexity in the generation pipeline.
+- It requires greater complexity in the generation
 - It is not possible to re-write the data for individual chunks; the entire shard must be re-written.
 - There is somewhat higher read latency due to the need to retrieve additional index information